MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 ## What you need for Azure Stack HCI

-To get started, simply browse the [Azure Stack HCI Catalog](/cloud-platform/azure-stack-hci-catalog) and purchase validated hardware (from 2 to 16 server nodes) from your preferred hardware partner.
+To get started, [determine your hardware requirements](deploy/before-you-start.md), then simply browse the [Azure Stack HCI Catalog](/cloud-platform/azure-stack-hci-catalog) and purchase validated hardware (from 2 to 16 server nodes) from your preferred hardware partner.
 Then, if you don't already have one, [get an Azure subscription](https://azure.microsoft.com/) to enable billing and access to hybrid services and software downloads you may need.

 ## Licensing, billing, and pricing